ISVs take note:

 - Within that violation, Visa will provide a remediation timeframe.
 This is your customer’s chance to remedy the issue or correct the error.
 The timeline is usually 30/60 days from the date of notification, depending on the violation.

-- If the violation is not remediated, then Visa will assess a non-compliance fee starting at $5K for most violations.
+- If the violation is not remediated, then Visa will assess a non-compliance fee starting at $1K or greater for most violations.

 - If the violation is still not remediated, then they may assess stiffer non-compliance fees in the range of $25K or even revoke card processing privileges.